hnky/AzureOpenAIService-Workshop/docs/00-Introduction.md

 ## Do this workshop from home
 During the workshop we will provide you with an interface to play and explore the OpenAI models.
-If you want to do it from home you can use [Azure AI Studio](https://oai.azure.com/portal) or [OpenAI Playground](https://platform.openai.com/playground), and work through the examples in this repository later at your own pace and schedule.
+If you want to do it from home you can use [Azure AI Studio](https://oai.azure.com/portal) or [OpenAI Playground](https://platform.openai.com/playground) interfaces instead, and work through the examples in this repository later at your own pace and schedule.

 ## Feedback
 We would love to hear your feedback on this lab.
 Please visit the [GitHub repository for this lab](https://github.com/hnky/AzureOpenAIService-Workshop), and use the Discussions tab for comments, or the Issues tab for bugs or suggestions.